sauravbhardwaj11128-debug/ai-research-assistant/README.md

 - Connected the ChromaDB retriever with the Gemini LLM.
 - Implemented the initial RAG pipeline.
 - Tested question answering using local PDF documents.

+## Week 5 Progress

+The team implemented the initial RAG pipeline using LangChain by connecting the ChromaDB retriever with the Gemini LLM.
+A prompt-based workflow was created to generate answers from retrieved document content, and the pipeline was tested with multiple queries from the local PDF document.